openeemeter/caltrack/analysis/monthly/README.md

 3. Compute `monthly_normal_year_gross_savings` = `predicted_baseline_monthly_use - predicted_reporting_monthly_use` for each normal year month.
 4. Sum  `monthly_normal_year_gross_savings` over entire normal year.

+### Post-estimation steps and portfolio aggregation

+The goal of CalTrack is to develop replicable, consistent, and methodologically defensible estimators of savings over **portfolios of homes**.
+In order to do that, the above site-level savings quantities must be aggregated to get portfolio-level totals, means, and varainces.
+Taking the site-level estimates, CalTrack then performs a set of aggregation steps that are specified [here](https://github.com/impactlab/caltrack-betatest/tree/master/aggregation).

 _________________________________________________________